mredrejo/HPBBM2023/README.md

 Contents updated for the year 2022-23.
 I lecture the lessons 9-13.

 All these materials is open access and it is shared under CC BY-NC license.
+This materials are the basis for GitHub-pages-based website that can be accessed [here](https://mredrejo.github.io/HPBBM2022/).
 Detailed academic information about the course contents, dates and assessment only can be found at the UAM Moodle site.

 Answer to exercises not available, but I'll be glad to provide them upon request.
 You can reach me by [email](mailto::modesto.redrejo@uam.es) or [Twitter](https://twitter.com/mredrejo "Twitter").
 Please let me know if you find some missing reference.
 I will also appreciate any suggestion or correction.